List of Home and Away characters introduced in 1990: Jennifer Atkinson

-Jennifer Atkinson (née Stewart) played by Kate Raison debuted on-screen during the episode broadcast on 12 September and departed on 16 October 1990.
-In their book Home and Away Annual Kesta Desmond and David Nicholls said that Jennifer would be introduced as a new love interest of Steven Matheson (Adam Willits).
-They described her as "an artist who draws his attention for what turns out to be a pretty torrid affair".
+Jennifer Atkinson, played by Kate Raison, made her first appearance on 12 September 1990.
+Raison's casting was publicised in TV Week on 4 August 1990.
+David Brown reported that she had joined the show for an eight-week guest stint as Jennifer Stewart.
+He confirmed that she was filming a romance storyline with Adam Willits (who plays Steven Matheson), in which she would be "the 'older woman', whose affair with teenage Steven will rock the Bay."
+In their book Home and Away Annual, Kesta Desmond and David Nicholls described Jennifer as "an artist who draws his attention for what turns out to be a pretty torrid affair".
 They added that it could all "end in tears" for the couple.
 A columnist from Inside Soap also named their affair "torrid", adding that Jennifer "taught Steven everything he knew".

-Jennifer is Alf Stewart's (Ray Meagher) Cousin who arrives in Summer Bay.
-When the subject of her husband Daniel (Ken Radley) is approached, Jennifer is evasive.
-She reveals to Donald Fisher (Norman Coburn) and Bobby Simpson (Nicolle Dickson) that Daniel drinks and hits her.
-Steven is attracted to Jennifer and they begin a relationship.
-Steven lies that he is older than 17 and does not attend school but is at college.
-When Steven sees Alan Stone (Philip Hinton) kissing Jennifer, he is jealous and trashes his caravan.
-Jennifer tells Steven that Stone came on to her and he is an old friend of Daniel's.
-Jennifer and Steven later sleep together.
-Stone catches Steven and Jennifer kissing and phones Daniel and informs him of the relationship, which results in Daniel hitting Steven over the head with a large tree branch, injuring him.
-Jennifer later ends things with Steven and leaves the Bay but not before telling Steven to go back to school and complete Year 12.
-She later sends Steven a card at Christmas and he makes a visit to the city to visit her but he decides not to.
+Jennifer is Alf Stewart's (Ray Meagher) cousin who visits Summer Bay.
+When the subject of her husband Daniel Atkinson (Ken Radley) is approached, Jennifer is evasive.
+She reveals to Donald Fisher (Norman Coburn) and Bobby Simpson (Nicolle Dickson) that Daniel is an alcoholic and hits her.
+Steven Matheson is attracted to Jennifer and they begin a relationship.
+Steven lies that he is older than 17 and does not attend school, but is at college.
+When Steven sees Alan Stone (Philip Hinton) kissing Jennifer, he is jealous and trashes Alan's caravan.
+Jennifer tells Steven that Alan came on to her and he is an old friend of Daniel's.
+Jennifer and Steven later have sex.
+Alan catches Steven and Jennifer kissing and phones Daniel and informs him of the relationship, which results in Daniel hitting Steven over the head with a large tree branch, injuring him.
+Jennifer later ends things with Steven and leaves the Bay, but not before telling Steven to go back to school and complete Year 12.
+She later sends Steven a card at Christmas and he visits the city intending to see her, but he changes his mind.